-Health outcomes for people with IDU transmission risk are lower for all race/ethnicities compared to statewide.
-Viral suppression was especially low among White and Latinx men and linkage to care within one month of diagnosis was low among Black/African American men.
+Although linkage to care rates are in many cases above the statwide average of 83.5 percent, viral suppression for IDU is without exception lower for all race/ethnicities in this group.
+Viral suppression was especially low among Black/African American women, and Latinx men and women.
+Linkage to care within one month of diagnosis was also low among Latinx women.